-Nikon D800E versus Sony A7 II
+Nikon D800E vs Sony A7 II

-The Nikon D800E and the Sony Alpha A7 II are two digital cameras that were revealed to the public, respectively, in February 2012 and November 2014.
+The Nikon D800E and the Sony Alpha A7 II are two digital cameras that were officially introduced, respectively, in February 2012 and November 2014.
 The D800 is a DSLR, while the A7 II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 36.2 megapixel, whereas the Sony provides 24 MP.
+The Nikon has a resolution of 36.2 megapixels, whereas the Sony provides 24 MP.